 Words are great, but as they say, a picture is worth 1000 words.
 So, what if we take this great summary and enhance it with captivating visuals to go along with the words.
 And then stitch the summarized words with matched visuals into a video accompanied with suitable audio?
 The richness that comes with a video combining visuals, audio and words is indisputable.
 But, how realistic is the way to accomplish this?
 Can this be done at scale?
 And can it be done automatically and seamlessly?
 Let’s dig deeper.

-As discussed in the previous post on blog summarization, Pictory will read the article and reveal to you a collection of sentences that each account for one scene in the future video.
+As you have seen in previous posts, Pictory will read the article and reveal to you a collection of sentences that each account for one scene in the future video.

 Pictory begins this process by finding the most relevant keywords in the sentence.
 To find the keywords, Pictory focuses on the entities within the sentence.
 For this, Pictory uses an algorithm, where the input is the sentence, and the output is a set of entities present in the sentence.
 Sentences vary in length and the number of entities – the key is to find the entity that is the closest to the context of not only the stand-alone sentence, but also the entire article.